mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Character.ai Faces Lawsuit After Teen’s Suicide](https://www.nytimes.com/2024/10/23/technology/characterai-lawsuit-teen-suicide.html) - The mother of a 14-year-old Florida boy says he became obsessed with a chatbot on Character.AI before his death.

+- [Why Texas Secretly Loves Illegal Immigration](https://www.texasmonthly.com/news-politics/border-crisis-texas-solutions/) - Texas politicians have no interest in actually solving the border crisis, which would require devastating the state's economy.

+- [The Disappearance of an Internet Domain](https://every.to/p/the-disappearance-of-an-internet-domain) - How geopolitics can alter digital infrastructure

+- [Data broker’s “staggering” sale of sensitive info exposed in unsealed FTC filing](https://arstechnica.com/tech-policy/2023/11/data-brokers-staggering-sale-of-sensitive-info-exposed-in-unsealed-ftc-filing/) - Judge: Data broker’s motion to sanction FTC “long on hyperbole, short on facts.”

 - [He called them Barker's Beauties.
 They called him a monster.](https://www.businessinsider.com/price-is-right-bob-barker-models-sexual-harrassment-me-too-2024-9) - How the models on "The Price Is Right" brought down the legendary host Bob Barker — and paved the way for #MeToo.

 - [The longevity of the world's largest ETF rests on the lives of 11 U.S. millennials](https://www.latimes.com/business/story/2019-08-09/etf-spy-longevity-rests-on-11-millennials-lifespans) - Thanks to a quirk in the legal structure used to set up the SPDR S&P 500 ETF Trust, known as SPY, more than $250 billion rests on the longevity of 11 ordinary kids born between May 1990 and January 1993.